On this page you'll find everything you need to navigate what's located where in the club. You can also read a bit about me and the club's name.

 They represent the first letters of the writer's first and last name, but in the Greek alphabet.
 But it's not just that.
 In modern Russian, there are no Greek letters, but when Fyodor Mikhailovich wrote his books in the mid-19th century, the Greek letter Theta was used instead of the Russian letter "Ф" (in Latin - F).
 And Dostoevsky often signed his articles with this letter, especially when he was banned from publishing.

-This club will be completely free until the end of 2024 for the entire period of reading "Crime and Punishment."
-All materials and readings will be fully accessible to you.
+This club will be completely free until the end of 2025 for the entire period of reading "The Brothers Karamazov" All materials and readings will be fully accessible to you.
 If you like, you can thank me with donations, but nothing more.

 The subscription itself will mean a lot to me.
 I will see how many people want to read Dostoevsky and delve into his masterpieces together with me.